New European legislation will regulate the provision of, contribution to and use of a wide set of benchmarks.

 - provide the input data for the purpose of a benchmark determination

-You may be a benchmark user and be subject to additional requirements if you are an authorised person and you:
+You may be a benchmark user and be subject to additional requirements if you are supervised under MiFID II, CRD IV, UCITS or one of the other EU regulations as specified in Article 3(1)(17) and you:

 - issue a financial instrument that references an index